Newtownmountkennedy

 Newtownmountkennedy is a small town in County Wicklow, Ireland.
 It developed within the historic townland of Ballygarny (now Mount Kennedy Demesne), although all that remains is a motte where a church, graveyard and a castle or tower house once stood just 0.85 km north of the town.
 It acquired its present name in the mid-seventeenth-century, when Sir Robert Kennedy, M.P. for Kildare, made it his principal residence.
 It is just off the N11 road to Wexford, just south of Kilpedder and south-west of Greystones.
 It is about 15 km north of Wicklow town, 15 km south of Bray and approximately 35 km from Dublin.
-This town has one of the longest place names in Ireland, so is sometimes abbreviated to NTMK.
+This town has one of the longest place names in Ireland, so is sometimes abbreviated to NTMK and it often referred to by locals as simply Newtown.

 Between the 2011 and 2016 census, the population of the town increased by 17.6% (from 2,410 to 2,835 inhabitants), one of the highest growth rates in County Wicklow on the period.
 The area is a dormitory town for some workers commuting to Bray and Dublin.

 The headquarters of Coillte, the Irish Forestry Board, are situated in the village forest.
 Newtownmountkennedy is in the Roman Catholic parish of Kilquade, and one of the Kilquade parish's two chapels of ease is located in the village at the junction with the Roundwood Road.

+History

+Evidence from Bronze Age artifacts and an 8th-century horizontal watermill shows that the area was inhabited centuries before becoming a town.
+The Record of Monuments and Places records ringfort, castle (motte), enclosure and fulacht fiadh sites in the townlands of Ballygarny (later Mount Kennedy Demesne), Kilmullin Monalin and Newtown.

+Newtownmountkennedy developed close to the historic townland of Ballygarny.
+The settlement gained its current name in the mid-17th century when landowner Sir Robert Kennedy made the area his principal residence.
+The estate was formally formalised as the Manor of Mount Kennedy in 1665.
+Kennedy was a wealthy Catholic, but converted to Protestantism by taking the Oath of Supremacy to secure and maintain his government position.
+He served as a MP representing Kildare Borough in the Irish House of Commons and was knighted during the reign of King Charles II.

+Newtownmountkennedy Orange Lodge was established in the 1800s.
+In 1842, District Master of the lodge, James Carlton Hill immigrated to Auckland and introduced the Orange Order to New Zealand by bringing a warrant with him from the Grand Orange Lodge of Ireland.